hnawaz007/dbt-dw/airflow-sql/warehouse/README.md

 Welcome to your new dbt project!
+This project is housed on a docker container.
+You can check the "airflow-sql-airflow-worker-1" container under following /opt/dbt directory.

-### Using the starter project
+### You can issue following commands to confirm project is functional on docker.

 Try running the following commands:
 - dbt debug